run-llama/llama_parse/.github/ISSUE_TEMPLATE/bug_report.md

  - [ ] Notebook
  - [ ] API

+**Options**
+What options did you use?
+Multimodal, fast mode, parsing instructions, etc.

 **Additional context**
-Add any other context about the problem here.
+Add any additional context about the problem here.